-The three of us, along with my mom, aka Mimi, made our first attempt to reach the Alabama and Mississippi Remote Spots during the last weekend in December 2010.
+The three of us, along with my mom, aka Mimi, made our first attempt to reach the Alabama and Mississippi Remote Spots during the last weekend in December.
 The two Remote Spot locations are on islands in the Gulf of Mexico and only 5 miles apart from each other.
 However, the closest one is almost 8 miles from the nearest road, over 15 miles from the nearest boat ramp, and 10 miles from the mainland.
-We got thumped this time by heavy surf….

 Winter boat travel on the Gulf of Mexico is dictated by the passing of weather fronts.
 Especially for small crafts.
 Cold fronts usually are quite frequent so all you can do is wait for a break to get out in a boat and do what you need to do.
 A break is in the forecast for this weekend, the last weekend in December, so we decide to make a boating run for the Alabama and Mississippi Remote Spots.
 As luck would have it, both states’ barrier island Remote Spots are only about 5 miles apart so we have planned to visit both spots in the same trip.

 We do a last minute weather check Friday morning and find that the forecast has changed a bit.
 Winds are higher with gusts of up to 30 mph - not good travel weather for our 18-ft john boat.
 We decide to postpone the trip until Saturday.
 It looks like we will have a 2-day break between fronts with sunny skies and winds predicted to be near 10 mph from the NW.
 The predicted temperatures for our trip are unusually low - mid 40′s for the high and 30 degrees for the low.
 That’s awfully cold when traveling at high speed exposed on the water.
 So we throw in our Arctic expedition gear.
 We keep our cooler and all our bags packed in the truck.
 Ready to move out at a moment’s notice.